F5 (NASDAQ:FFIV) Issues Q1 2023 Earnings Guidance

-Several analysts have weighed in on the stock.
-Bank of America lowered shares of F5 from a buy rating to a neutral rating and lowered their target price for the company from $215.00 to $170.00 in a research note on Wednesday, July 20th.
-Barclays cut their price target on shares of F5 from $205.00 to $180.00 and set an overweight rating for the company in a report on Wednesday.
-Evercore ISI cut their price objective on F5 to $155.00 in a report on Thursday, October 20th.
-Royal Bank of Canada dropped their target price on F5 from $175.00 to $160.00 and set a sector perform rating on the stock in a report on Wednesday.
-Finally, JPMorgan Chase & Co. restated a neutral rating and issued a $178.00 price objective on shares of F5 in a report on Thursday, July 14th.
-Eight research analysts have rated the stock with a hold rating and seven have given a buy rating to the stock.
-According to MarketBeat, the company presently has a consensus rating of Hold and an average price target of $190.23.
+Several equities analysts have recently commented on the stock.
+JPMorgan Chase & Co. restated a neutral rating and set a $178.00 price target on shares of F5 in a report on Thursday, July 14th.
+Cowen decreased their price objective on shares of F5 from $212.00 to $208.00 and set an outperform rating for the company in a report on Tuesday, July 26th.
+Evercore ISI decreased their price objective on shares of F5 to $155.00 in a report on Thursday, October 20th.
+Bank of America cut shares of F5 from a buy rating to a neutral rating and decreased their price objective for the stock from $215.00 to $170.00 in a report on Wednesday, July 20th.
+Finally, Needham & Company LLC decreased their price objective on shares of F5 from $303.00 to $200.00 and set a buy rating for the company in a report on Wednesday, October 26th.
+Eight investment analysts have rated the stock with a hold rating and seven have given a buy rating to the stock.
+Based on data from MarketBeat, the stock currently has a consensus rating of Hold and an average target price of $190.23.

 About F5